fungiwnl/knowledge/software-engineering/aws/cloudfront.md

 ## CloudFront - ALB or EC2 as an Origin

 ## CloudFront Geo Restriction

 - You can restrict who can access your distribution
-  - Whitelsit
+  - Whitelist
   - Blacklist

-- The country is determiend by using a 3rd party Geo-IP database
+- The country is determined by using a 3rd party Geo-IP database

-- Use case: Copyright Laws to control access to content
+- **Use case**: Copyright Laws to control access to content

 ## Practical